Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Simulation study

-In this section, the \textbf{ParGNAR} method assumes that the GNAR model order—specifically, the lag and neighborhood orders—are known as detailed in Table~\ref{tab:GNAR_params}.
-This assumption removes any model misspecification error related to the GNAR coefficients required for estimating the parametric GNAR spectrum, as well as the coherence and partial coherence.
+In this section, we evaluate the precision of spectral estimators in a controlled setting where the underlying network process aligns perfectly with the parametric assumptions.
+Specifically, the \textbf{EM1 (Par)} method assumes that the model orders—the temporal lag and the $r$-stage neighborhood depth—are known, as detailed in Table~\ref{tab:GNAR_params}.
+This setup allows us to isolate the performance of spectral-related quantities (coherence and partial coherence) by removing errors stemming from model selection or parameter misspecification.

-In order to explore spectral dependencies in the data both across the nodes and to dynamically accounting for the time dimension, we also estimate the squared coherence and squared partial coherence (defined before in equations~\eqref{eq:coh} and \eqref{eq:pcoh}, respectively) and for simplicity, we will refer to them as coherence and partial coherence from now on.
-Theoretically, these estimators have desirable theoretical properties, with consistency following directly from Slutsky's theorem \citep{Slutsky1925} used for the GNAR spectral estimator and its inverse.
-The squared coherence and partial coherence are defined for each pairs of nodes $(i,j)$ and frequency $\omega$ as follows, with the partial coherence being computed efficiently using the approach described in \citet{fiecas2011,Ombao2024},
+To characterize the frequency-domain dependencies across the network nodes, we estimate the squared coherence and squared partial coherence (defined in equations~\eqref{eq:coh} and \eqref{eq:pcoh}, respectively).
+These quantities are central to our framework, providing a dynamic view of node-to-node interactions across frequencies.
+Asymptotically, these estimators exhibit desirable properties, with consistency following from Propositions~\ref{prop:GNAR_Spec_Est} and~\ref{prop:Nonpar_Spec_Est} by a direct application of Slutsky's theorem \citep{Slutsky1925}.

-Tables~\ref{Sim:Table_no_miss_coh} and~\ref{Sim:Table_no_miss_pcoh} present the root mean square error (RMSE), as defined in equation~\eqref{eq:RMSE} using the Frobenius norm, for the seven estimation methods applied to coherence and partial coherence, respectively.
-The corresponding RMSE values for the estimated spectrum are provided in Table~\ref{Sim:Table_no_miss_spectrum} in Appendix~\ref{app:C}.
+The accuracy of the seven estimation methods is quantified using the Root Mean Square Error (RMSE) based on the Frobenius norm:

+where $R = 500$ independent realizations are used for each model across sample sizes $T \in \{100, 200, 500, 1000\}$.
+Tables~\ref{Sim:Table_no_miss_coh} and~\ref{Sim:Table_no_miss_pcoh} present the RMSE results for coherence and partial coherence, respectively (spectral density RMSE is provided in Appendix~\ref{app:C}).